 Running with FrankenPHP

-FrankenPHP is a modern PHP application server that bundles the webserver (Caddy) and the PHP runtime into a single binary — replacing the typical nginx + PHP-FPM pair with one process and giving you automatic HTTPS out of the box.
-Koel ships a Caddyfile.example at the project root that wires it up correctly.
+FrankenPHP is a PHP application server that packages a webserver (Caddy) and the PHP runtime into a single binary, with automatic HTTPS.
+Koel ships a Caddyfile.example at the project root to use with it.

 Install FrankenPHP